campudus/tableaux/GETTING_STARTED.md

 1337.42
 ```

-To store date and time information the data types `date`, and `datetime` can be used.
+To store date and time information the data types `date` and `datetime` can be used.

 ```
 // date example